-In March 2012, in connection with preparation of the Company's proxy statement and compensation discussion and analysis disclosure, the Committee reviewed and evaluated the Company's executive compensation and general compensation policies and practices.
-As part of that process, the Committee evaluated whether such policies and practices would create risks that were reasonably likely to have a material adverse effect on the Company.
-The Committee considered a number of factors, including the key components of the Company's compensation programs and the relative weighting of those components as part of overall compensation, as well as the considerations enumerated by the SEC.

-Prior to the Committee's review, members of the executive management team (in consultation with the Company's outside legal counsel) also reviewed the Company's compensation policies and practices and considered whether those policies and practices were likely to encourage inappropriate risk-taking by executives or other employees.

-Based on the foregoing, the Company concluded that its compensation policies and practices did not create risks that were reasonably likely to have a material adverse effect on the Company.
+In March 2017, in connection with the preparation of this Proxy Statement, the Compensation Committee reviewed and evaluated the company's executive compensation and general compensation policies and practices.
+As part of that process, the Compensation Committee evaluated whether such policies and practices would create risks that were reasonably likely to have a material adverse effect on the company.
+The Compensation Committee considered a number of factors, including the key components of the company's compensation programs and the relative weighting of those components as part of overall compensation, as well as the considerations enumerated by the SEC.
+The Compensation Committee also considered the fact that base salary, which represents a meaningful portion of each executive's overall compensation opportunity, is not performance-based.
+Prior to the Compensation Committee's review, members of the executive management team (in consultation with the company's outside legal counsel) also reviewed the company's compensation policies and practices and considered whether those policies and practices were likely to encourage inappropriate risk-taking by executives or other employees.
+Based on the foregoing, the company concluded that its compensation policies and practices did not create risks that were reasonably likely to have a material adverse effect on the company.